zippy/anansi/README.markdown

 ## Acknowledgements

-This code borrows heavily from Mire (https://github.com/technomancy/mire) for it's server implementation
+Thanks to technomancy for Mire (https://github.com/technomancy/mire) which got us our start on the server implementation